 Red Pitaya’s STEMlab 125-14 is a low-cost, open-source platform for integrating low-noise, high-stability measurement-and-testing capabilities into OEM devices for applications including automotive, aerospace, telecommunications, medical, and software defined radio.

-Out of the box, this compact, easy-to-integrate board (14 x 10 x 4.5 cm, 0.4 kg) allows remote connection to a range of free, web-based measurement tools to support your application, without the requirement for installing proprietary software.
+Out of the box, this compact, easy-to-integrate board (14 x 10 x 4.5 cm, 0.4 kg) allows remote connection to a range of free, web-based measurement tools to support your application, without the requirement for installing proprietary software, though an internet connection is not required to use these tools offline once they have been deployed to the hardware.
 These tools include:

 - Oscilloscope & signal generator